aionnetwork/aion-docs/aion-virtual-machine/troubleshooting.md

 ## Println not Working on Remote Node

 `BlockchainRuntime.println` will not return anything from a remote node.
 This is because `BlockchainRuntime.println` prints to the local console only.
-So when you try to run it on a remote node, the node itself will print it to it's own console, but the kernel will not return anything to you. `BlockchainRuntime.println` returns data when ran on an local kernel (embedded AVM).
+So when you try to run it on a remote node, the node itself will print it to its own console, but the kernel will not return anything to you. `BlockchainRuntime.println` returns data when running on a local kernel (embedded AVM).

 ## Using Constructor Arguments